Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Covariant UDW detector model

 \subsection{Gapless detector}

-The gapless detector regime is obtained by setting the energy gap in the free Hamiltonian $\Omega=0$.
-This is the regime where the internal dynamics of the detector is assumed to be much slower than all the relevant timescales of the problem, hence its internal dynamics are frozen.
+The gapless detector regime is obtained by setting the energy gap in the free Hamiltonian $\Omega=0$, or equivalently we set the free Hamiltonian $\mathfrak{h}_0 = 0$.
+This is the regime where the internal dynamics of the detector is assumed to be much slower than all the relevant timescales of the problem, hence its internal dynamics are effectively frozen.
 Under this assumption, the expression simplifies greatly as the monopole operator is constant in time: $\hat{\mu}(\tau)=\hat{\mu}(0)\equiv \hat{\mu} $ for all $\tau$.
 The unitary operator then reduces to \cite{Landulfo2016magnus1}

-where \footnote{Note that for gapless detectors, the coupling strength $\lambda$ in the usual UDW model can be absorbed into the definition of $f$, making it more natural from the perspective of Weyl algebra.}

-In particular, in gapless detector model we can study the situation where the detector is switched on smoothly for long interaction times.
-The non-perturbative calculation is made possible by the fact that the unitary \eqref{eq: unitary-gapless} can be rewritten in terms of Magnus expansion:
+where $\hat\phi(f)$ is the smeared operator for $f\in\CS$.
+The unitary operator can be evaluated non-perturbatively but we need to pass to Magnus expansion of $\hat{U}$, given by: